Most kids get itchy rashes at one time or another. But eczema can be a nuisance that may prompt scratching that makes the problem worse.

 They also may have circular, slightly raised, itchy, and scaly rashes in the bends of the elbows, behind the knees, or on the backs of the wrists and ankles.

 As kids get older, the rash is usually scalier than it was when the eczema first began, and the skin is extremely itchy and dry.
 These symptoms also tend to worsen and improve over time, with flare-ups occurring periodically.

 Children often try to relieve the itching by rubbing the affected areas with a hand or anything within reach.
 But scratching can make the rash worse and eventually lead to thickened, brownish areas on the skin.
 This is why eczema is often called the "itch that rashes" rather than the "rash that itches."

 In many cases, eczema goes into remission and symptoms may disappear altogether for months or even years.

 For many kids, it begins to improve by the age of 5 or 6; others may have flare-ups throughout adolescence and early adulthood.

 In some kids, the condition may improve but then restart as they enter puberty, when hormones, stress, and irritating skin products or cosmetics are introduced.
 Some people will have some degree of dermatitis into adulthood, with areas of itching and a dry, scaly appearance.

 Eczema is not contagious, so there's no need to keep a baby or child who has it away from siblings, other kids, or anyone else.

-Also, curbing the tendency to scratch the rash can prevent the condition from worsening and progressing to cause more severe skin damage or secondary infection.
+Also, curbing the tendency to scratch the rash can prevent the condition from worsening and progressing to cause more severe skin damage or a secondary infection.